 Proposition 218, a statewide initiative approved by the voters in November 1996, requires property owners approve any change in the method of calculating assessment and any increase in the assessment rate through a ballot procedure.
 An assessment ballot procedure occurred during the formation of CSA 19.
-A majority protest was not filed regarding the formula for calculating the annual assessment and the levy of the annual assessment to pay for services provided by CSA 19.
+A majority protest was not filed regarding the formula for calculating the annual assessment and the levy of the annul assessment to pay for services provided by CSA 19.
+Therefore, a formula for calculating the annual assessment to be provided by CSA 19.
 Therefore, a formula for calculating the annual assessment has been approved and is in place.
 The formula that is being used to calculate the assessments is as follows: